Reviewed Nov. 30, 2017

-And so, the dot-coms have it again, and we see quite a few domains composed of two words with sales above the $10,000 mark, like MissCandy.com, EasyFlyer.com, OneCoin.com and ThreeSisters.com just to mention a few.
+So, the dot-coms have it again, and we see quite a few domains composed of two words with sales above the $10,000 mark, like MissCandy.com, EasyFlyer.com, OneCoin.com and ThreeSisters.com to mention a few.

 Thus, now we have MyWeddingDress.com selling for almost $10,000 and BuyMyHouse.com scoring a high sale at $45,000.
 Also, noteworthy MyLearning.com and MyHomeValue.com both sold even for $14,000 and $12,000 respectively.
 In 2014 we saw 'my' showing up for the first time in domains like MyWork.info, MyTravelPlan.com, and MySale.de

 It's like starting an entirely new set of domain names.
 One of these days you're bound to notice a 'my' domain name popping up near you.
 Adding 'my' in front of any dot-com domain could solve the severe shortage of quality TLDs and would eliminate the need to deal with those pesky little gTLDs.

 Again it is also worthwhile to point to the abundance of sold three-word domains.
 MakeItPop.com sold for $25,000 (by Most Wanted Domains), TakeTheChange.com (sold by sedo) for $15,000 and the TheRecRoom.com for $89,888.
 In February another big sale, NewYorkNightLife.com, sold for $50,000.

 In the past there had been strict requirements at times, imposed by domain brokers when you wanted to offer a domain for sale through an auction or otherwise.